SSWConsulting/SSW.Rules.Content/rules/brainstorming-day-retro/rule.md

 <!--endintro-->

+If the presentations were recorded, the videos should be editied and attached to the questions in the form.

 Send out a Microsoft form with the following questions

 1. Did you watch the Brainstorming presentation (in person or live stream)?